 We are all after super tall fluffy muffins like the ones we see in a bakery, right?

-Well for years I've been trying to develop a recipe that does this, but it never came out quite as tall as I wanted, no matter what type of muffin I was trying to make.
+Well, for years, I've been trying to develop a recipe that does this, but it never came out quite as tall as I wanted, no matter what type of muffin I was trying to make.
 I had heard that some bakeries space out their muffins when they bake, which I had never done in any of the bakeries I've worked at, so I was a bit skeptical.
 Then I saw my friend Sam, from Buttermilk by Sam do it with her muffins, so I thought I'd give it a shot.
 I'm so glad I did because it really does make a difference!

 But, it's also an extra annoyance when it comes to baking to have to deal with two muffin tins.
 So I'll completely leave it up to you.
 If you want extra tall muffins, use two 12 cup muffins tins, and space out the muffins (see the photo above for a visual explanation)

 But let's take it one more step further.
 For truly extra tall muffins, overfill the muffin tins, with a heaping ¼ cup of batter.
 Because if you want your muffins to be extra tall, they're going to need more batter!
 If you do this, you will only have enough batter for 11 muffins.
-I thought about reworking the recipe then to automatically make extra super tall muffins and still make 12, but after already making this recipe a good 8 or 9 times, I decided to not mess with perfection and leave it at 11 if extra tall muffins are wanted.
+I thought about reworking the recipe then to make extra super tall muffins and still make 12 automatically, but after already making this recipe a good 8 or 9 times, I decided not to mess with perfection and leave it at 11 if extra tall muffins are wanted.

-Storing Muffins
+Storing Strawberry Muffins

 They also freeze extremely well, which is the preferred storage method.
 Store in an airtight container or plastic bag in the freezer for up to 3 months.
 When ready to eat, let it defrost at room temperature for a few hours.

 Making the recipe?
-Be sure to leave a comment with a star review on your experience!
+Be sure to leave a comment with a star ⭐️⭐️⭐️⭐️⭐️ review on your experience!
 Have a question?
-Leave a comment below and I'll get back to you as quickly as I can!
+Leave a comment below and I’ll get back to you as quickly as I can!

 PrintFull Recipe